electron/electron/docs/api/remote.md

 In Electron, only GUI-unrelated modules are available in the renderer process.
 Without the `remote` module, users who want to call a main process API in the renderer process would have to explicitly send inter-process messages to the main process.
-With the `remote` module, users can invoke methods of the main process object without explicitly sending inter-process messages, similar to Java's [RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation).
+With the `remote` module, you can invoke methods of the main process object without explicitly sending inter-process messages, similar to Java's [RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation).